Vitamin E & Neurological Support for Horses and Dogs

 Cognitive health in horses

-Changes in a senior horse’s behavior can be a clue to cognitive degeneration.
+Changes in a senior horse’s behavior can reflect cognitive health and be a clue to cognitive degeneration.
 Horses that have trouble keeping track of their normal routine, the friendly horse who becomes suspicious and afraid, a horse that begins to wander aimlessly, gets lost in familiar surroundings or spooks more unexpectedly.
 You may notice the horse is more anxious and confused.

 Cognitive health in dogs

 Changes in a senior dog’s behavior may present as deficits in memory, learning, spatial awareness, perception, social interactions and sleeping patterns.
 These dogs may also have elevated anxiety and be more fearful and worried about stimuli and situations including loud noises, walking on certain surfaces, interacting with other dogs and people.